 The Real Reason: You’ve given up on your dreams.

 The Symptoms: Feeling discontented and as if work is something you have to do, not something you could ever enjoy.

 The Solution: Pursue your dream outside the office.

-Maybe you chose the career your parents wanted for you, rather than the one you wanted.
+Maybe you chose the career your parents wanted for you rather than the one you wanted.
 Or you did all the hard work to get the necessary training and degrees only to realize that you hate the work you now have to do.
-Either way, you’re no longer chasing your dream, and that can leave you discouraged.
+Either way, you’re no longer chasing your dream.
+That can leave you discouraged.

 “Women rationalize by saying, ‘I should relocate for this job.
 I need the salary to support my family.
 I spent six years in school for this.’
 They’re talking about what they should do and have to do, instead of living from their authentic self,” says Career Expert Cornelia Shipley.
 “Solving this involves reconnecting to your dream in some way.”

 Maybe you wanted to be a ballerina but your parents encouraged you to get your MBA instead.
-So, start taking dance classes again, teach dance or join the board at your local dance company.
+Start taking dance classes again, teach dance, or join the board at your local dance company.
 Maybe you became a doctor because you wanted to help the poor, but your student loans quickly led you to a different path.
 Volunteer at a clinic in a low-income neighborhood.